{

 "watch_vectors": [

-"Statements from US and Saudi officials",
+"Statements from US State Department and Iranian Foreign Ministry.",

 ],